andrewmatlock/Indux/docs/docs/plugins/router.md

 ## Setup

-Routing is supported by an Alpine plugin, available on its own or as part of Indux bundles.
+Routing is supported by a plugin for Alpine JS, available on its own or as part of Indux bundles.

 <x-code-group copy>